-The Best Face Cleansing Brushes of 2018
+The Best Face Cleansing Brushes of 2019

 Though I’m a beauty editor, I’ve always been a bit skeptical of their efficiency.
 But two weeks of testing five top-rated devices has left my sensitive skin feeling smoother and looking more even-toned than it ever has—ever.
 So now we know they're worth your money, but how can you know which one to pick?

+These are the best facial cleansing devices we tested ranked, in order:

-Clarisonic Mia 2
+Clarisonic Mia Smart

 Our main takeaway: A tried-and-true classic that’s in a league of its own.

-Settings: Two—delicate for sensitive cleansing, and universal for removing makeup or pre-anti-aging regime.
+Includes: One brush head and one charging station.
+The Mia Smart is compatible with all Clarisonic brush heads, including the cleansing, anti-aging, exfoliation, and makeup ones.

+Settings: Three—Daily Cleanse Mode and Gentle Cleanse Mode, as well as a Smart Mode, which allows you to select whether you’re cleansing, firming, massaging, or applying makeup in-app.
+LED lights on the brush handle indicate which mode you’re using.

 The details: There’s a reason why Clarisonic is a top-of-mind brand for facial cleansing devices.
-It is the priciest device we tested, but in this case, you absolutely get what you pay for: Nothing else even comes close to the Mia 2.
+It is the priciest device we tested, but in this case, you absolutely get what you pay for: Nothing else even comes close to the Mia Smart.
+It’s a souped-up version of the Mia 2, our previous winner that is now discontinued, meaning it has the same great cleansing abilities as Mia 2, but way more features.

 Its technology is different—and better—than the competition.
-The Mia 2's brush doesn’t rotate a full 360 degrees on a loop, but rather gently oscillates in a way that feels almost like a vibration.
-It's the most gentle, but it gives the most thorough-feeling clean without stripping or irritating skin.
-Bristles are feather-soft on the included Radiance brush head, yet the one-minute cycle left my face cleansed and smooth.
+The Mia Smart's brush doesn’t rotate a full 360 degrees on a loop, but rather gently oscillates in a way that feels almost like a vibration.
+It’s gentle but still leaves the skin feeling thoroughly clean without stripping or irritating the skin.
+Bristles are soft on the included Daily Radiance brush head, yet the one-minute cycle left my face cleansed and smooth.

-The included cleanser smells great and doesn’t leave skin feeling tight or filmy.
-Alerts every 15 seconds ensure that you don’t spend too much time on one section of your face, and when the cleaning cycle concludes, the device automatically shuts off.
-You can also pause the cycle as needed.

-To be clear, the device is not perfect: Its handle feels too short and the design looks slightly juvenile compared to the competition.
-It also lacks a stand, so the device has to teeter on its side on a dirty countertop or shelf.
-Even so, it still blows the competition out of the water.
+If you’re not switching modes, the Bluetooth technology isn’t very useful, but if you have any of the other brush heads, it’s easy to connect your device to your phone and select how you’d like to use the brush.
+For example, you can select the exfoliating brush head in the app and choose an exfoliation routine that works for your skin (spending more or less time in certain areas of the face).
+The app is a bit confusing, as there are so many options, but if you take away the “smart” aspect of this brush, it’s easy and, dare I say, fun.

 Our main takeaway: A great budget pick with super-soft bristles and lots of brush head options.